 Our tour took a historical and more serious turn when we stopped at Memorial Boulevard, which is dedicated to the Bay of Pigs invasion.
 The Bay of Pigs Invasion was the unsuccessful of invasion of Castro’s Cuba by CIA-trained and funded Cuban Exiles in 1961.
 It’s considered part of the Cold War, because the USA’s motive was to stop the spread of communism, but it had tragic results for the Cubans involved.

-Yisel Bakery
+Yisell Bakery

-Our first food stop of the tour was Yisel Bakery, a popular Cuban bakery serving a mouthwatering array of traditional pastries.
+Our first food stop of the tour was Yisell Bakery, a popular Cuban bakery serving a mouthwatering array of traditional pastries.
 We tried chicken empanadas, guava pastelitos and Cuban coffee, which really hit the spot after a morning walking around Little Havana.
 The local baseball team, the Florida Marlins are also a fan – Yisel’s does all of their catering.

 Cuban Sandwich at Old’s Havana Restaurant